Elip100/SpotMod/README.md

 Then download the latest version [here](https://github.com/Elip100/SpotMod/releases) and run it in a terminal.
 Linux is experimental at the moment; there may be more dependancies that I am not aware of.

 ## Updating
-To update SpotMod, [download the new injector EXE file](https://github.com/Elip100/SpotMod/releases) and run it.
+To update SpotMod, [download the new injector](https://github.com/Elip100/SpotMod/releases) and run it.
 As soon as you open the new injector, you will be prompted to update the loader.
 Choose yes and it will automatically update while keeping all of your mods. *__Some versions require different steps when updating, so make sure to check the release description for details.__*